mpontoc/testRest/README.md

-# testRest
+# testRestAPI
-Testing somethings using RestAssured in JAVA
+Testing APIs using RestAssured in JAVA